fog/fog/lib/fog/rackspace/docs/compute_v2.md

 1. Create `ROOT_USER/.ssh/authorized_keys` using the specified `:public_key`.
 2. Lock password for root user using `passwd -l root`.
 3. Create `ROOT_USER/attributes.json` with the server's attributes.
-4. Create `ROOT_USER/metadata.json` with the server's metadata
+4. Create `ROOT_USER/metadata.json` with the server's metadata.

 **Note**: The `bootstrap` method is a blocking call unlike `create` method.